 been well documented.

-shown that the cocoa phenols present in the dark variety, acting as antioxidants resulted in a
+shown that the cocoa phenols present in the dark variety, acting as antioxidants, resulted in a

 On the psychological front, benefits include the ability to boost brain levels of endorphins (natural opiates), as well as serotonin (a mood-altering chemical that many antidepressants act upon).
+In addition, Chocolate contains phenylethylamine (PEA), the exact same chemical your brain creates when you experience the feelings of falling in love.

 'Doctor, please write me a prescription!'.